Modern History Playlist

 Awadh Kisan Movement (1920) and Eka Movement (1921)

-The peasant struggles in Awadh and Eka (United Provinces, now Uttar Pradesh) were significant local movements during the Non-Cooperation period.
-While the Awadh Kisan Movement under Baba Ramchandra demanded fair rents and abolition of forced labour, the Eka Movement under Madari Pasi highlighted resentment against landlords and moneylenders.
-Both linked rural discontent with the wider nationalist struggle.
+The peasant struggles in Awadh and Eka (United Provinces) were vital local manifestations of the Non-Cooperation spirit .
+While the Awadh Kisan Movement under Baba Ramchandra focused on reducing rent and abolishing begar (forced labour), the Eka Movement under Madari Pasi highlighted autonomous peasant militancy.
+Both linked rural discontent with the wider nationalist struggle, fundamentally changing its social base.

-The peasant struggles in Awadh and Eka (United Provinces, now Uttar Pradesh) were significant local movements during the Non-Cooperation period.
-While the Awadh Kisan Movement under Baba Ramchandra demanded fair rents and abolition of forced labour, the Eka Movement under Madari Pasi highlighted resentment against landlords and moneylenders.
-Both linked rural discontent with the wider nationalist struggle.
+The peasant struggles in Awadh and Eka (United Provinces) were vital local manifestations of the Non-Cooperation spirit .
+While the Awadh Kisan Movement under Baba Ramchandra focused on reducing rent and abolishing begar (forced labour), the Eka Movement under Madari Pasi highlighted autonomous peasant militancy.
+Both linked rural discontent with the wider nationalist struggle, fundamentally changing its social base.

 Comparison: Awadh Kisan Movement vs Eka Movement